BEST WINTER ACTIVITIES IN BERN

 The practice has become something of a tradition more recently, with hundreds of people coming together to cheer one another at the dawn of every new year.
 If you’re interested in joining in on the fun, simply grab some refreshments and head to Münsterplatz on New Year’s Eve!

-Another popular place to watch the fireworks and celebrate into the new year is at the Bundesterrasse!
+Another popular place to watch the fireworks and celebrate the new year is the Bundesterrasse!

 - Location: Rathausgasse 20, Bern, 3011 Switzerland

 - Cost of entry: CHF 15 and up (Price varies based on tickets.)

 Stadttheater, a beautiful theater located in the city of Bern, is the perfect winter destination for those looking to enjoy some relaxing entertainment.

 The theater has a wide range of performances, from musicals to ballets to plays regularly scheduled which are great for all ages.
 The theater is located in a historic building and has been modernized making it accessible for all.

 - Cost of entry: Free but CHF 5 for the tower

 The Bern Cathedral, or as it is formally called the Münster of Bern, is a beautiful Gothic-style cathedral that was built in the 15th century (though only completed in the 19th century) on the southern side of the Aare peninsula.
 It is one of the most iconic buildings in Bern and it dominates the skyline of the city’s old town.

 It is situated on top of a hill that offers stunning views of the city and the snow-capped Alps.